Dump-Log/depcheck/ReadMe.md

 ## What it does

-- Resolves the full transitive dependency tree from a `requirements.txt`
+- Resolves the full transitive dependency tree from a `requirements.txt, pipfile, .toml, setup.py`
 - Checks every dependency (direct and transitive) for known CVEs via pip-audit
 - Detects potential typosquatting by comparing dependencies against the top 10,000 most downloaded PyPI packages
 - Accepts GitHub repo URLs or uploaded `requirements.txt` files as input